Skip to main content

 This quick routine is perfect for daily errands, meeting friends for coffee, or any time you want a fresh, put-together look without a lot of fuss.
 The secret is starting with well-prepped skin; always apply your moisturizer and sunscreen first and give them a moment to absorb.
 Then, apply a lightweight, moisturizing foundation to even out your skin tone.
 Next, add a healthy, natural-looking flush with a cream blush.
 Simply tap the color onto the apples of your cheeks and blend it upwards toward your temples with your fingertips.
 Finish with a swipe of hydrating lipstick and a touch of mascara, and you’re ready to go in just a few minutes.

-A Simple Look for Special Occasions
+An Elegant Look for Special Occasions

 For those times when you want to feel a little more polished, this routine adds a few simple steps for a beautiful, event-ready look.
 As always, begin with well-hydrated skin, which helps your makeup apply smoothly and last longer.
 To make your eyes stand out, start with an eyelid primer to even out skin tone and prevent your shadow from creasing.
 Cream-based eye makeup is a fantastic choice, as it glides on smoothly and won't settle into fine lines like some powders can.
 For your lips, choose a creamy or glossy finish over a matte one for a fresh, modern look.
 A neutral lip gloss a couple of shades darker than your natural lip color is universally flattering.